 What if my client has a bad experience with the warranty provider?

-Direct your client to contact support@fixle.com.
+For coverage, claims, billing, or cancellation problems, direct your client to Guard Home Warranty at 1 (800) 600-5129 or customersupport@guardhomewarranty.com.
+If the issue is about partner conduct, such as being contacted without opting in, direct them to support@fixle.com.
 You are not responsible for resolving warranty-related disputes, and attempting to do so is outside the scope of your role as the inspector.
 Spectora reviews partner performance regularly and takes action when partners are not meeting the standards set in the Partner Promise.

 Is warranty available for commercial inspections?